atmsillinois/uiuc-atmos-computing/README.rst

     :alt: Documentation Status

-This GitHub repository contains documentation for computing within the Department of Atmospheric Sciences at the University of Illinois.
+This GitHub repository contains documentation for computing within the Department of Climate, Meteorology & Atmospheric Sciences at the University of Illinois Urbana-Champaign.

 The latest version of documentation may be viewed at https://computing-docs.readthedocs.io/en/latest/